thushara7/Jan21FrontEnd/README.md

 ### steps to run the app

-step1.)
-Install Node
+- Install Node
-step2.)
-Open the Project Directory in the terminal step3.)In the Root Folder in the terminal , type `npm install` to install dependencies. step4.)to run type `npm start`
+- Open the Project Directory in the terminal
+- In the Root Folder in the terminal , type `npm install` to install dependencies.
+- to run type `npm start`
   Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Assumptions